nocomplexity/SecurityArchitecture/architecture/threadmodels.md

 -   Attacks which compromise confidentiality
 -   Attacks which compromise integrity by manipulation of input.
--   'Traditional' attacks that have impact on availability.
+-   'Traditional' attacks that have an impact on availability.

-Attack vectors for machine learning systems can be categorized in:
+Attack vectors for machine learning systems can be categorised in:

 -   Input manipulation
 -   Data manipulation